President and CEO

-Eric Miller is co-founder and president of Zepheira which provides solutions to effectively integrate, navigate and manage information across boundaries of person, group and enterprise.
+Eric Miller is the President and CEO of Zepheira, Inc. which provides products designed to free data from legacy Library, Archive, and Museum applications to more effectively integrate, navigate, curate and share this valuable information with all.
 Dr. Miller serves as an adviser to businesses and other organizations, and as speaker at conferences worldwide providing insights on the evolution of the Web.

 Until 2007, Eric led the Semantic Web Initiative for the World Wide Web Consortium (W3C) at MIT.
 During his work at the W3C, Eric’s responsibilities included the architectural and technical leadership in the design and evolution of the Semantic Web.
 Responsibilities also included working with W3C members to develop global Web standards and conventions that support Semantic Web requirements and to establish liaison with other technical standards bodies and related industries to ensure compliance with existing Semantic Web standards and collect requirements for future W3C work in this area.

 Eric served as a Research Scientist at MIT’s Computer Science and Artificial Intelligence Laboratory where he was a Principal Investigator on the MIT SIMILE project.
 He focused on developing open source tools based on Semantic Web technologies that improve access and reuse of digital resources.
 Previously, Eric was a Senior Research Scientist at OCLC Online Computer Library Center, Inc. in Dublin, Ohio and the co-founder and Associate Director of the Dublin Core Metadata Initiative, an open forum engaged in the development of interoperable online metadata standards that support a broad range of purposes and business models.